Mastodon

 I’m also going to talk about various alternatives which you can use instead of going on the route of a specific CLoud Provider.
 Most big cloud provieders provide the same software apps, with various API’s which lock you in.

 The top 3 cloud providers AWS (Amazon) 28%, GCP (GOogle) 14% and Azure (Microsoft) 21% are followed by hundreds of “smaller” cloud providers such as Alibaba (4%), Oracle (3%) and even smaller ones like Linode, DigitalOcean, Vultr.
-It’s important to understand that ALL cloud providers use open source technology which you can achieve on your own.
+It’s important to understand that ALL cloud providers use open source technology repackaged to sell you the services which you can achieve on your own!
 Understanding the pitfalls of vendor lock-in will help you tremendously.
 As if you’d go on the VPS or Baremetal route you can cut your cloud costs by 500%.

 Installing KVM and LibVirt